How to Set KPIs

 - Create an open space for people to see, explore, discuss and give feedback on the draft KPI work.

-Bonus: Learn more about how to set meaningful KPIs on the Measure Up blog.
+Bonus: Learn more about how to set KPIs and develop meaningful measures on the Measure Up blog.

 There are plenty of articles about developing meaningful KPIs and performance measures, on the Measure Up blog.